Margaret Tudor: Marriage and progress

-The marriage was completed by proxy on 25 January 1503 at Richmond Palace.
-The Earl of Bothwell was proxy for the Scottish king and wore a gown of cloth-of-gold at the ceremony in the Queen's great chamber.
+The marriage was completed by proxy on 25 January 1502 at Richmond Palace.
+Henry pledged a £10,000 dowry, while James promised his bride £1,000 Scots per annum together with lands and castles yielding a further yearly income of £6,000.The Earl of Bothwell was proxy for the Scottish king and wore a gown of cloth-of-gold at the ceremony in the Queen's great chamber.
 He was accompanied by Robert Blackadder, archbishop of Glasgow, and Andrew Forman, postulate of Moray.
 The herald, John Young, reported that "right notable jousts" followed the ceremony.
 Prizes were awarded the next morning, and the tournament continued another day.

 The new queen was provided with a large wardrobe of clothes, and her crimson state bed curtains made of Italian sarcenet were embroidered with red Lancastrian roses.
 Clothes were also made for her companion, Lady Catherine Gordon, the widow of Perkin Warbeck.
 The clothes were embroidered by John Flee.
 In May 1503, James IV confirmed her possession of lands and houses in Scotland, including Methven Castle, Stirling Castle, Doune Castle, Linlithgow Palace and Newark Castle in Ettrick Forest, with the incomes from the corresponding earldom and lordship lands.

-Later in 1503, months after the death of her mother, Margaret came to Scotland; her progress was a grand journey northward.
+Later in 1503, months after the death of her mother, Margaret left England for Scotland; her progress was a grand journey northward.
 She left Richmond Palace on 27 June with Henry VII, and they travelled first to Collyweston in Northamptonshire.
 At York a plaque commemorates the exact spot where the Queen of Scots entered its gates.
 After crossing the border at Berwick upon Tweed on 1 August 1503, Margaret was met by the Scottish court at Lamberton.
 At Dalkeith Palace, James came to kiss her goodnight.
 He came again to console her on 4 August after a stable fire had killed some of her favourite horses.
 Her riding gear, including a new sumpter cloth or pallion of cloth-of-gold worth £127 was destroyed in the fire.

 At a meadow a mile from Edinburgh, there was a pavilion where Sir Patrick Hamilton and Patrick Sinclair played and fought in the guise of knights defending their ladies.
 On 8 August 1503, the marriage was celebrated in person in Holyrood Abbey.
 The rites were performed by the archbishop of Glasgow and Thomas Savage, archbishop of York, and Margaret was anointed during the ceremony.
 Two days later, on St Lawrence's day, Margaret went to mass at St Giles', the town's Kirk, as her first public appointment.
 The details of the proxy marriage, progress, arrival, and reception in Edinburgh were recorded by the Somerset Herald, John Young.